Associate Professor and Fellow in the Lawrence & Stel Marie Lowman College of Education Endowe

 UT Mail Code: D5700

-Anthony Brown's research focuses on historical and contempoaray issues and discourses concerning African American students in schools and society.
+Anthony Brown's research focuses on historical and contemporary issues and discourses concerning African American students in schools and society.

-Anthony Brown is Associate Professor of Curriculum & Instruction in Social Studies Education and Fellow in the Lawrence & Stel Marie Lowman College of Education Endowed Excellence Fund.
-He also is an affiliated faculty in the areas of cultural studies in education and the John Warfield Center of African and African American studies.
-He received his B.A and M.A. in political science from California State University-Long Beach and received his PhD from the University of Wisconsin Madison.
+Anthony Brown is Associate Professor of Curriculum & Instruction in Social Studies Education.
+He also is an affiliated faculty in the areas of cultural studies in education, the John Warfield Center of African and African American studies and the Department of African and African Diaspora Studies.
+He received his B.A and M.A. in political science from California State University-Long Beach and received his PhD from the University of Wisconsin-Madison.

 Doctor of Philosophy (PhD), University of Wisconsin Madison School of Education, Madison, WI, Department of Curriculum and Instruction, Concentration: Multicultural Education and Urban Education (2006).